April 1998 – June 2001

 E. Utilization Staff and Advisory Committee

-Carl S. Dudley, co-director of the Center for Social and Religious Research of Hartford Seminary (resume attached), will be responsible for organization and coordination of the utilization of survey results developed in the CCSP, and share with David A. Roozen in the oversight of the project as a whole.
+Carl S. Dudley, co-director of the Center for Social and Religious Research of Hartford International University (resume attached), will be responsible for organization and coordination of the utilization of survey results developed in the CCSP, and share with David A. Roozen in the oversight of the project as a whole.
 Specific responsibilities include:

 Chairing and staffing the Utilization Advisory Committee